eellak/greek-committers-php/README.md

 Copy config_sample.php to config.php and edit the values according to your needs.

-## Github API -good to know- information:
+## GitHub API -good to know- information:

 1. Every search query brings up to 100 results per query, and using pages you can retrieve only the 1000 results in total (10 pages).
 It informs you for the total number of results.

-2. The location part is tricky because users can write the location field with anything (ex "Mars).
+2. The location part is tricky because users can write anything in the location field (ex "Mars").